danielegrattarola/danielegrattarola.github.io/_posts/2020-01-21-telestrations.md

 ![]({{ site.url }}/images/2020-01-21/telestrations.jpg)

 Yesterday, it was board game day at [the lab](http://www.neurontobrainlaboratory.ca/) where I have been working recently.
-Everyone got together for lunch at Snakes & Lattes, a Torontian board game cafè chain, and we spent a couple of hours laughing and chatting and, obviously, playing board games.
+Everyone got together for lunch at Snakes & Lattes, a Torontonian board game cafè chain, and we spent a couple of hours laughing and chatting and, obviously, playing board games.

 The lab has a go-to traditional game for the occasion: [Telestrations](https://en.wikipedia.org/wiki/Telestrations).
 The game is inspired by the classic childhood's game of [Chinese whispers](https://en.wikipedia.org/wiki/Chinese_whispers) (or _Telephone_, or _Wireless phone_, or _Gossip_, there's a bunch of different names for different countries) and its rules are pretty simple.

-Everyone gets a booklet, an eraseable sharpie, and a list of random terms like "flamingo" or "pipe dream" or "tree house".
+Everyone gets a booklet, an erasable sharpie, and a list of random terms like "flamingo" or "pipe dream" or "treehouse".
 Everyone picks a word and writes it on the first page of the booklet: that's the secret source word.

 At each turn, players pass their booklet to the person on their right, and the rules are as follows:

-- When you see a word, you turn the page and you have sixty second to _draw_ whatever the word is;
+- When you see a word, you turn the page and you have sixty seconds to _draw_ whatever the word is;
 - When you see a drawing, you turn the page and you write your best guess for what is pictured.

-Players keep alternating between guessing, drawing, and passing down the booklets, until every booklet has done a full round of the table and is back in the hands of the original owner.
+Players keep alternating between guessing, drawing, and passing down the booklets until every booklet has done a full round of the table and is back in the hands of the original owner.
 For extra fun, everybody gets to draw their secret source word at the very beginning.

 In other words, it's a written game of Chinese whispers where every other word is drawn instead of written.